Can Pets Travel During Covid 2021?

 Outside of the above, due to the pandemic it is worth double-checking no pet travel restrictions have changed for the country you’re wishing to travel too and ensuring you keep up to date whilst on the move.

-Pre-book pet friendly amenities
+How to Pre-book pet friendly amenities

 With new restrictions on services and processes changing, some businesses are reducing opening hours, limiting availability and unfortunately this does mean in some businesses we have seen reduced numbers of petfriendly rooms or tables.

-Preparing your pet for COVID-19 changes
+Preparing your pet for COVID-19 changes and safe travel

 If you are only just getting back out to adventure, especially if you have recently come out of a lockdown period, try to slowly and gradually reintroduce noises and busy areas.
 During lots of quiet time at home our pet’s can quickly adjust to this as the norm.
 Meaning they can struggle to re-adjust to the outside world as every day life picks up.